View of the Grand Rapids Research Center at night.

 Biomedical and Computational Research

 The MSU Grand Rapids Innovation Park is a high energy, collaborative and outcomes-based health ecosystem aimed at advancing human health.
-Among the three Innovation Park buildings is the College of Human Medicine's state-of-the-art Grand Rapids Research Center (GRRC) that houses 33 principal investigators and their research teams.
-Areas of biomedical research include Parkinson's and Alzheimer's diseases, pediatric neurology, autism, inflammation, transplantation, cancer, genetics, women's health and reproductive medicine.
+Within the College of Human Medicine's state-of-the-art Grand Rapids Research Center (GRRC), 33 principal investigators and their research teams study neurodegenerative diseases, pediatric neurology, autism, cancer, genetics, women's health and reproductive medicine and more.
 Computational research in the Doug Meijer Medical Innovation Building includes the use of artificial intelligence for drug repurposing.

 A view of the Flint Campus building.